-Your document, whether it’s an article, a backgrounder, a press release, documentation or a novel, is you.
+Your writing, whether it’s a blog post, eblast, social media post, article, backgrounder, news release, video script, project profile or novel, is you.
 It’s your identity, a reflection of you, your company, your goals.
-People read it and judge you.

-It’s more than just knowing when to use “it’s” or “its,” “lie” or “lay,” and “I” or “me.”
-And it’s more than subject and verb agreement, dangling participles and introductory adverbial phrases.
+It’s more than just knowing when to use “it’s” or “its,” “lie” or “lay” and “I” or “me.”
+And it’s more than subject and verb agreement, dangling participles or introductory adverbial phrases.

 Plus, it’s about being on-message and focused for the target audience.